ProofGeneral/PG/ci/doc/README.md

 This document describes the general strategy for testing Proof General with GitHub actions and for building the necessary containers.

+**Note:** The portions in this file between the CIPG markers (which are invisible in the PDF version) are now and then automatically updated by the `cipg` program.
+Please consider this when changing this file.

 The file `.github/workflows/test.yml` defines 6 jobs.

 build